The Scripture readings for the last Sundays of our church year help us look to the end of time.

 At the same time, Last Judgment is on my calendar.
-Your congregation also may have a thematic worship plan on Sunday, Nov.
-10, that will focus on the Last Judgment.
+Your congregation also may have a thematic worship plan that will focus on the Last Judgment.
 It’s part of the season of End Times.
 The readings of the lectionary at the end of the church year remind us of the promises God has made for all of us.
 Beginning with Reformation, the season ends with the reminders of Christ’s rule of his church as King of all and includes one Sunday set aside as Last Judgment Sunday.

 The wisdom of the church year

 Our New Testament worship schedule isn’t nearly so clearly defined as the one God gave his Old Testament people, a calendar they were to keep from the time of Moses until the coming of the Savior.
 Back then God gave his people the days, times, and rituals they were to observe—not as a way of gaining favor with him, but as a powerful annual reminder of his plans for his people.
 Their church calendar told the same story every year—a story of sin and grace, of forgiveness through substitutionary sacrifice.
 It gave God’s people a reason to rejoice in victory now and forever as those who were graciously chosen and eternally saved through faith in the promised Messiah.